freeCodeCamp/freeCodeCamp/guide/english/cplusplus/for-loop/index.md

 # For Loop

 A `for` loop is a repetitive statement that is used to check for some condition and then, based upon the condition a block of code, is executed repeatedly until the specified condition is satisfied.
+It is typically used when the number of iterations are known; contrasting to that of a while loop where, generally, the number of iterations is unknown.

 The `for` loop is distinguished from other looping statements through an explicit loop counter or loop variable which allows the body of the loop to know the exact sequencing of each iteration.